-Bishnupur Terracotta Temple with Baluchari Silk & Pottery Tour from Kolkata
+Bishnupur Terracotta Temple with Baluchari Silk and Pottery Tour from Kolkata

 - Explore the 17th-century terracotta temples of Bishnupur and understand their history.